Skip to main content

 • Visit the Interactive Map Project website and view the map representing Egg Production in the United States.
 Identify the state that produces the most eggs, then find where your state ranks for egg production.

 • Read Issue 6 of Ag Today titled Plants & Animals...Providing Food, Fiber, and Energy!
-This reader can be printed or accessed digitally.
+This reader can be accessed digitally.
 Explore the facts about the renewable and non-renewable resources that make the products and byproducts we need for survival.
 Learn how agriculture provides energy through biofuels and hydropower, fiber through cotton and wool, and various food products from plants and animals that have been improved through biotechnology and crossbreeding.

 Evaluate